 The most popular attractions in the parks are the Kamenice gorge (and Edmund gorge), the Pravcicka Brana rock bridge, and the Basteiweg.
 On summer weekends, due to the crowds, these places can become almost unenjoyable for those who do not like crowded spaces.

-Tip: If you can, go in the second half of September, when the crowd is less due to the start of the school year, but most of the attractions are still open every day.
-The weather is pleasant, the accommodation is a bit cheaper and the changing landscape is eye-catching.
+Tip: If you can, go in the second half of September, when the crowd is less due to the start of the school year, but most attractions are open every day.
+The weather is pleasant, the accommodation is cheaper, and the changing landscape is eye-catching.

 You can expect a pleasant temperature in the park in the summer, around 20 degrees, so if you go between June and August, you do not have to be afraid of heat.
 The rainiest month is May, so expect a lot of thunderstorms.